ropensci/geojsonio/cran-comments.md

-This version of geojsonio moves to deprecate some rgeos-specific features, ahead of rgeos itself being deprecated in 2023.
-Tests were also refactored, but none of those changes should impact users.
+This version of geojsonio moves off rgeos and maptools as part of the R-spatial retirement project.
+Additionally, functions for writing topojson were restored.

 ## R CMD check results